 Smith tragically lost his life in 1972 while still in his mid twenties.
 With his passing Jamaican music lost one of the most talented vocalists it ever produced, the music would never be the same again.

 Rougher Yet is currently available on the Soul Jazz CD, Studio One Classics.

 Bobby Ellis – Step Softly (Derrick Harriott Production)

 Alfred Hitchcock, another Bobby Ellis lead instrumental for Derrick Harriott has already featured in this list at number 28 but Step Softly trumps that, it’s quite simply the ultimate rocksteady instrumental.
 A great piano led introduction and then the horn drops and it’s game over… wonderful stuff.

-Ellis’s carried on recording extensively throughout the 70′s.
-As well as dozens of recordings as a session musician he continued to take the lead and have records, including major hits such as Shan Kai Shek and Stormy Weather, credited directly to him.
+Bobby Ellis carried on recording extensively throughout the 70’s, as well as dozens of recordings as a session musician he continued to take the lead and have records, including major hits such as Shan Kai Shek and Stormy Weather credited directly to him.

 Step Softly is currently available of a 7″ single reissue through Dub Store Records.

 The Sensations – Long Time Me No See You Girl (Bunny Lee Production)